FreeAndFair/ColoradoRLA/test/smoketest/README.md

 # Smoketest of RLA server

-This smoketest has been tested against master commit d91c667.
+This smoketest has been tested against master commit 126b74c.
 See results in smoketest.*.out, generated like this:

 * Find most recent master commit in git log.
-* Run `time ./smoketest.bash 2>&1 | tee smoketest.<commit>.out`
+* Run `time ./smoketest.bash 2>&1 | tee history/smoketest.<commit>.out`

+Note: the pytest tests from zerotest are currently unused and disabled.

 ## Installing Test Dependencies
 For now, you'll need to install